Graduation

 Fill out the Request to Graduate form online.
 Your signature on the Request to Graduate form gives consent to publish your name in the college commencement program.

 Ensure that all credits received at other non-Maricopa colleges are part of your SCC student record.
-Order official transcripts from each non-Maricopa college and have them sent directly to Scottsdale Community College:
+Order official transcripts from non-MCCCD colleges by visiting their websites and following their directions.
+If prompted to provide a physical address, use:

 Please note: You do not need to request that other Maricopa Community College transcripts be sent to SCC.

 Your Advisor will review your graduation request, academic record, and degree completion progress.
 If all requirements appear to be met, your Advisor will approve your request.
-However, if your Advisor has any questions or sees any potential deficiencies, s(he) will contact you by email for more information or to request you schedule an appointment.
+However, if your Advisor has any questions or see potential deficiencies, they will contact you for more information or to request you schedule a meeting with them.
 Your application will not be complete until any deficiencies are fixed and your Advisor approves it.

 SCC holds one commencement ceremony annually in May.
-The Commencement Ceremony for Summer 2023, Fall 2023, and Spring 2024 semester graduates will be held on Thursday, May 9, 2024, 7pm at Salt River Fields at Talking Stick.
-You must apply to graduate by the Spring 2024 deadline to guarantee an invitation to the event.
+The Commencement Ceremony date for Summer 2024, Fall 2024, and Spring 2025 semester graduates has not yet been announced.
+You must apply to graduate by the Spring 2025 deadline to guarantee an invitation to the event.
 Participation in the ceremony is optional, but you still must apply to graduate to receive your diploma.

 In some cases, students who may be graduating the summer after the commencement ceremony may be welcome to participate in the ceremony.